spalfreyman/marax-monitoring/README.md

 # Mara X Monitoring

+Fork from tapayne88 to run on raspberry Pi Zero as its running an arm chip architecture

 ![Granfana Preview](./preview.png "Granfana Preview")

 Take serial connection from Mara X containing temperature data a persist in a database and expose via grafana.

 Docker will persist DB storage using volumes so restarts won't cause data loss.

-Tested on a Raspberry Pi.
+Tested on a Raspberry Pi

 All credit to the author of this [post](https://www.reddit.com/r/espresso/comments/hft5zv/data_visualisation_lelit_marax_mod/) for doing so much of the ground work!